busstoptaktik/geodesy/README.md

 # Geodesy

-*Rust Geodesy* (RG), is a platform for experiments with geodetic software, transformations, and standards. *RG* vaguely resembles the [PROJ](https://proj.org) transformation system, and was built in part on the basis of experiments with alternative data flow models for PROJ.
+*Rust Geodesy* (RG), is a platform for experiments with geodetic software, transformations, and standards. *RG* vaguely resembles the [PROJ](https://proj.org) transformation system, and was built in part on the basis of experiments with *alternative data flow models for PROJ*.
 The actual transformation functionality of *RG* is, however, minimal: At time of writing, it includes just a few low level operations, including:

 - The three, six, seven, and fourteen-parameter versions of the *Helmert transformation*
 - Horizontal and vertical *grid shift* operations